janomach/the-hardisc/README.md

 It is **separable** from the rest of the pipeline, so it is possible to enable/disable the protection before simulation/synthesis.
 Check the configuration section below.

-**For a detailed explanation of the pipeline, information on random bit flips due to SEE, and a survey of currently available protection approaches, check our research paper below.
-Please consider citing the document in your publications.**
+**For a detailed explanation of the pipeline, benchmarking, synthesis results, information on random bit flips due to SEE, and a survey of currently available protection approaches, check our research paper below.
+Please consider citing the paper in your publications.**

 * [In-Pipeline Processor Protection against Soft Errors](https://www.mdpi.com/2287290)